TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 #### Building with Open BLAS (Linux)

 To install Open BLAS, you can install one of a number of different options.
-I am not sure which version offers best performance, so you may want to experiment with the `openmp` vs `pthreads` version.
+I am not sure which version offers the best performance, so you may want to experiment with the `openmp` vs `pthreads` version.
 Depending on the compiler used, one or the other may be used.
 The Intel compilers generally provide the best `openmp` support (installing and using those is beyond the scope of this README however.)

 ```
   % apt install libopenblas64-dev
 ```

-#### Building with MacOS
+#### Building with macOS

-If you are using MacOS, the `Accelerate` framework will automatically be selected.
-You should not have to do anything yourself to use optimized BLAS with MacOS.
+If you are using macOS, the `Accelerate` framework will automatically be selected.
+You should not have to do anything yourself to use optimized BLAS with macOS.

 ## `ivf_flat`: Inverted File Index with Stored Vectors